Circles of Participation in a Community of Practice

 Circles Defined

-Each level in the Circles of Participation Model is defined by the optimal experience to be had, the optimal qualities that members bring, and the spaces where participation occurs:
+At CanAdapt, we classify participation in concentric circles.
+Each circle is defined by the optimal experience to be had, the optimal qualities that members bring, and the spaces where participation occurs:

 • Optimal Quality of Experience: Deep connection, trust, and a sense of belonging.